-Call it what you will -- Montezuma's revenge, the traveler's trot, the Toltec two-step, Delhi belly, the runs, traveler's tummy or the commonly accepted TD (for traveler's diarrhea) -- but don't call it fun.
+Call it what you will -- traveler's tummy, Montezuma's revenge, the traveler's trot, the Toltec two-step, Delhi belly, the runs or the commonly accepted TD (for traveler's diarrhea) -- but don't call it fun.
 Symptoms include diarrhea, stomach cramps, nausea and vomiting.
 Further, it can be dangerous, causing severe dehydration, malnutrition or worse.

-The Centers for Disease Control and Prevention (CDC) reports that between 20 and 50 percent of international travelers suffer some form of TD.
-A vaccine against E. coli, the most common cause of TD, has been under development for over a decade now -- and there's no sign that it will be released any time soon.
+The Centers for Disease Control and Prevention (CDC) reports that between 30 and 70 percent of international travelers suffer some form of TD.
+A vaccine against E. coli, the most common cause of traveler's diarrhea, has been under development for more than a decade now -- and there's no sign that it will be released any time soon.
 Until then, here are our tips for preventing, identifying and treating traveler's tummy.

-Avoiding TD is your best tactic.
-Skip the ice cubes in your drink, pass on salads or other raw foods, and seek out bottled water rather than drinking from the tap.
-For more tips on avoiding TD, read our article on Food Safety.
+Skip the ice cubes in your drink, pass on salads or other raw foods in developing countries, and seek out bottled water rather than drinking from the tap.
+For more tips on avoiding traveler's diarrhea, read Food Safety: How to Avoid Getting Sick While Traveling and Drinking Water Safety.

-Note that in high-risk areas, it may be all but impossible to avoid some incidence of TD.
+Note that in high-risk areas, it may be all but impossible to avoid some incidence of traveler's tummy, even if you're careful about what you eat and drink.
+Certain risk factors (such as worker hygiene in restaurants) are simply out of your control.
 Here's a breakdown of your risks around the world:

-Intermediate Risk: Some Caribbean islands, some Eastern Europe countries, South Africa, Argentina and Chile
+Intermediate Risk: Some Caribbean islands, some countries in Eastern Europe, South Africa, Argentina and Chile

-Low Risk: The United States, Canada, Northern and Western Europe, some Eastern Europe countries (like Poland and Slovenia), New Zealand, Australia and some Caribbean islands
+Low Risk: The United States, Canada, Northern and Western Europe, some countries in Eastern Europe (including Poland and Slovenia), New Zealand and Australia

 For more details, check out the CDC's destination-specific health information.

 As outlined above, symptoms can include diarrhea, stomach cramps, nausea and vomiting.
-These symptoms can be relatively severe, but should not persist for more than 48 hours or so, or become particularly violent.
-Even simple TD can be life-threatening under some conditions, so consider seeking medical attention if symptoms worsen or continue for more than a day or two.
+These symptoms can be relatively severe, but should not persist for more than a few days, or become particularly violent.
+Even simple traveler's tummy can be life-threatening under some conditions, so consider seeking medical attention if symptoms worsen or continue for more than 48 hours.

 Common bacterial diarrhea usually sets in very rapidly and without warning and is not typically accompanied by bloody stools.
-About 85 percent of TD is considered bacterial diarrhea, according to the CDC.
+About 80 to 90 percent of TD is considered bacterial diarrhea, according to the CDC.

-There are other, arguably more serious maladies that cause similar or identical symptoms to common TD:
+There are other, arguably more serious maladies that cause similar or identical symptoms to common traveler's diarrhea:

 Amebiasis (amebic dysentery): The appearance of blood or mucus in the stool is a sign of potential dysentery.
 In this case, you should seek medical advice.

 Giardiasis: This is a somewhat more complex intestinal disorder that can recur repeatedly for weeks after the conclusion of travel, as the protozoan that causes it has a longer incubation period than most bacteria.
-Symptoms include diarrhea, nausea, bloating, abdominal cramps, fatigue and more, and may not appear until a week or two after the protozoan is introduced into your body.
-If you find yourself having repeated outbreaks of TD even after your trip is over, or if your symptoms persist longer than 48 hours, seek medical attention.
+Symptoms include diarrhea, nausea, bloating, abdominal cramps and more, and may not appear until a week or two after the protozoan is introduced into your body.
+If you find yourself having repeated outbreaks of diarrhea even after your trip is over, or if your symptoms persist longer than a few days, seek medical attention.

 Cholera: The appearance of severe, watery diarrhea spotted with mucus can be indicative of cholera.
+Other symptoms might include leg cramps and vomiting.
 It's important for cholera sufferers to quickly replace their body's lost water and salts to prevent dehydration.
 They may also need medical help.

 Other conditions accompanied by fever, lethargy, persistent diarrhea lasting more than 48 hours, or severe diarrhea may require treatment with antibiotics and are cause for medical intervention.

-The most common treatment for TD is the use of Pepto Bismol, or the stronger Imodium, but understand that these products merely relieve the symptoms and don't actually provide a cure.
+The most common treatment for traveler's diarrhea is the use of bismuth subsalicylate (Pepto-Bismol), or the stronger loperamide (Imodium), but understand that these products merely relieve the symptoms and don't actually provide a cure.
 In fact, in severe cases of abdominal distress, the tendency of these treatments to "block up" your digestive system can actually be counterproductive or dangerous.

-Note that these products may contain aspirin, and that the active ingredient, bismuth subsalicylate, can cause a blackening of the tongue and stools, and occasionally ringing in the ears.
+These products may contain aspirin, and bismuth subsalicylate can cause a blackening of the tongue and stools, and occasionally ringing in the ears.
 These side effects disappear when treatment is discontinued.

-Antibiotics should generally only be taken in severe cases.
-Two common and effective antibiotics are Ciprofloxacin, also known as Cipro, and Norfloxacin.
-Once symptoms relent, you can discontinue taking the antibiotic; doctors indicate that you don't have to see the treatment through full cycle as with most antibiotics.
+Because most traveler's diarrhea is caused by bacteria, antibiotics are generally effective.
+Two of the most common are ciprofloxacin, also known as Cipro, and levofloxacin.
+Once symptoms relent, you can discontinue taking the antibiotic; doctors indicate that you don't have to see the treatment through a full cycle as with most antibiotics.
 If you're headed to a developing country, you may want to ask your doctor to prescribe you a course of antibiotics to take along just in case.

 When to Seek Medical Attention